jaskirat1616/Arvos-sdk/README.md

 This launches the bundled `ArvosServer`, connects to a [Rerun](https://rerun.io/) viewer (spawning one locally by default), and logs every stream the SDK exposes—handshake metadata, IMU, GPS, pose, camera, depth, and Apple Watch sensors.

+**Important Notes:**

+- **Version Compatibility:** The script automatically checks that your Rerun SDK and CLI versions match.
+Version mismatches cause critical errors like "Bad chunk schema: Missing row_id column" and data corruption.
+If versions don't match, the script will exit with fix instructions.
+To override (not recommended), use `--ignore-version-mismatch`.

+- **Troubleshooting:**
+  - **Version Mismatch:** Ensure SDK and CLI versions match: `pip show rerun-sdk` and `rerun --version` should show the same version
+  - **Port Conflicts:** If port 9090 is in use, use `--port` to specify a different port
+  - **Viewer Not Opening:** The script auto-spawns the viewer by default.
+If it doesn't open, start manually with `rerun` in another terminal
+  - **Connection Errors:** Make sure both SDK and viewer are updated: `pip install --upgrade rerun-sdk`

 ### Save Camera Frames

 ```python